rxtender/user-manual/docs/get_started.md

 we can use it as any other stream.
 Here we directly subscribe to it and print each received item.

-The last think to do is implementing the data reception callback:
+The last thing to do is implementing the data reception callback:

 ```javascript
 client.on('data', function(data) {